Paul Evan Peters: Education

 Born in Dayton, Ohio, Peters graduated in 1969 from the University of Dayton, receiving undergraduate degrees in computer science and philosophy.
 During the 1970s he received a Masters of Library and Information Science from the University of Pittsburgh.
-And in 1986, while working at Columbia University, he earned his Masters in Sociology.
+And in 1986, while working at Columbia University, he earned his master's degree in Sociology.

 Career: Pre-CNI

 After earning his undergraduate degrees, Peters worked at the National Cash Register Corporation as a retail systems engineer.
 He spent most of the 1970s working on "research and development projects."
 Peters went on to work at Columbia University.
 There, he served as Assistant University Librarian for Systems, and worked on development of early automated circulation and cataloging systems.
 Peters then worked at the New York Public Library as a Systems Coordinator from 1987 to 1989.
 This was his last position before he began his post as the founding executive director at CNI.

 Career: CNI

 In 1990, the Coalition for Networked Information was founded by three organizations: the Association of Research Libraries (ARL), CAUSE, and EDUCOM.
 (CAUSE and EDUCOM merged in 1998 to become EDUCAUSE.)
 CNI was initially conceived as a temporary affiliation whose purpose was to "enhance scholarship and intellectual productivity."
 ARL's Executive Director, Duane Webster, suggested Peters for the role of executive director.
 Peters' skill set was ideal for this position, and CNI quickly began to thrive.

 During Peters' management, CNI launched and collaborated on numerous projects.
 These included, the Rights for Electronic Access and Delivery of Information (READI), the Elsevier TULIP Project, the Access to Public Information Program, and the National Initiative for a Networked Cultural Heritage (NINCH).
 CNI's contributions during this time made a lasting impact on all citizens.
 For example, the Access to Public Information Program impacted decisions made by the Clinton Administration.

-Richard P. West, an information technologist involved in the beginnings of CNI, described Peters’ methods for effective leadership, explaining:
+Richard P. West, an information technologist involved in the beginnings of CNI, described Peters' methods for effective leadership, explaining:

 He was able to bridge the library and information technology communities, draw in new partners from scholarly publishing, the technology sector, and the international community; and he was able to clearly articulate the potential benefits of the availability of digital information to the research and education community.

 Ultimately, it was Peters' leadership that transitioned CNI from its initial establishment as a temporary organization, to one of permanence and longevity.

 Although Peter's leadership of CNI was cut short by his death in 1996, the impact of his work at CNI lives on.
 One example is that Peters was "credited with creating an identity for CNI in the scholarly publishing arena as a frontline player."